ltelab/disdrodb/CONTRIBUTING.rst

 Before contributing, please take a moment to read through the following sections:

-- The `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ help you to set up the developing environment and the pre-commit hooks.
+- The `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ section helps you set up the development environment and pre-commit hooks.
-- The section `Contributing process <#contributing-process>`__ provides you with a brief overview of the steps that each DISDRODB developer must follow to contribute to the repository.
+- The `Contributing process <#contributing-process>`__ section provides a brief overview of the steps each DISDRODB developer must follow to contribute to the repository.
-- The `Code review checklist <#code-review-checklist>`__ enable to speed up the code review process.
+- The `Code review checklist <#code-review-checklist>`__ section enables faster code review.
 - The `Code of conduct <https://github.com/ltelab/disdrodb/blob/main/CODE_OF_CONDUCT.md>`__ details the expected behavior of all contributors.

 Initiating a discussion about your ideas or proposed implementations is a vital step before starting your contribution!